The Port of Duluth-Superior

 To get to the Twin Ports from the ocean, salties must move through 16 locks to safely navigate a nearly 602-foot elevation change in water levels from sea level to Lake Superior – including eight locks in Buffalo, New York, alone (i.e., the Welland Canal, which bypasses Niagara Falls).
 Lakers spend their entire working lives on four of the five Great Lakes, being too large to navigate any of the locks except the Soo Locks at Sault Ste.
 Marie, Michigan.
 Ballast water is used to stabilize ships—to keep them “trimmed” when carrying no cargo or partial loads.
 Ballast keeps propellers submerged and distributes stresses so the ship doesn’t break in half.
 On a 1,000-foot laker, nearly 14 million gallons of water will be pumped out while 70,000 tons of iron ore or coal is being loaded.

-The maritime industry is committed to implementing ballast water exchange/treatment methods to eventually eliminate the potential transport of aquatic invasive species.
+The maritime industry is committed to ballast water exchange/treatment methods that prevent the potential transport of aquatic invasive species.
+No new aquatic non-native species confirmed to be introduced through ballast water have become established in the Great Lakes since 2006.
 Moving cargo by water remains the safest, most fuel-efficient, cost-effective and environmentally-friendly mode of transportation.